 A man is due to appear in court in Belfast on Sunday over a murder in Spain

+A man is due to appear in court in Belfast today over a murder in Spain

 Officers from the PSNI's international policing unit arrested a 22-year-old man on an extradition warrant issued by Spanish authorities for murder.